silentorb/marloth-story/docs/general/general.md

 * A narrative can have deep, significant personal contests that don't encourage pride and insecurity, but it requires that the entire narrative is built around having deep personal contests tied to larger ideological struggles.
   * Marloth will never be built around personal contests to adequately support meaningful, healthy personal contests.

+### Rebellion - Fighting the System

+#### Background

+* An essential element of many of the dreams that inspire Marloth is fighting against some vague, vast, organized force
+* An essential element of what I get from TBM's music is rebellion

+#### Rules

+* Marloth narratives should generally involve some form of organized evil that must be rebelled against
+* Ideally this should be broken into smaller organizations that loosely form a larger system
+* These organizations should be vague
+* Similar with the rules for [villains](#Villains), there should not be a singular emperor
+  * Likewise, the narrative should not become fascinated by these organizations.
+They are not the focal-point of the story.
+* Part of the rebellion should be ideological.
+This is counter-cultural rebellion.
+* The rebellion should be tied to submission to something else
+  * At its heart, the rebellion is choosing between two masters
+    * Rebelling against the more apparent master in favor of the less apparent master

+#### Reasons

+* A part of my personality is rebellious
+* Rebellion is bad when it is rebelling against good things
+* Rebellion is usually a product of pride
+* Some forms of rebellion are good and healthy
+* The heroes need something evil to rebel against
+* These organizations are primarily a means-an-end.
+They exists to be rebelled against.

+### Romance

+#### Rules

+* Don't convey the idea that there is a single, special someone out there
+* Don't matchmake characters solely on personality

+#### Reasons

+* Love is about sacrifice and kindness, not personal chemistry
+* Ultimately, the health of a marriage is based on love, not personality
+  * With enough mutual Spirit, any two Christians could be married and result in a wonderful marriage.
+The world relies on superficial factors as a substitute for love.
+  * At the same time, there is wisdom in marrying someone with compatible personality and interests.
+While love can overcome anything, such hurdles need not be sought out.

 ### Social Restraint

 #### Background